How Beneficial Is a Post-Workout Ice Bath?

 Hydrotherapy is said to soothe sore muscles, but too-cold temps may compromise muscle strength and active recovery

-Post-race ice baths seem to be the new stretching—skip a cold soak after a race and you’ll be sore and sorry tomorrow.
-And as this form of hydrotherapy, technically known as cold water immersion (CWI), has been studied more and more, we’ve become pretty darn convinced that ice baths post-workout work: They may indeed help decrease muscle soreness and speed recovery.
+Post-race ice baths seem to be the new stretching-skip a cold soak after a race and you'll be sore and sorry tomorrow.
+And as this form of hydrotherapy, technically known as cold water immersion (CWI), has been studied more and more, we've become pretty darn convinced that ice baths post-workout work: They may indeed help decrease muscle soreness and speed recovery.
 But a new study in The Journal of Physiology suggests that while you may be less sore in the days to come, ice baths on the reg may actually compromise how much muscle you'll end up building from your workouts.
-(These 3 Things You Need to Do Immediately After a Workout are not up for debate though.)

 Australian researchers conducted two experiments, publishing their findings online last week.
 They found that chilly post-workout soaks may actually endanger the muscle growth and strength you're supposed to gain from your time spent at the gym.